aseo67/Top_Songs_Analysis/README.md

 Dashboard/Flask App
-✓ Presents a data story that is logical and easy to follow ✓ Images from the initial analysis
-✓ Data (images or report) from the machine learning task ✓ At least one interactive element (machine learning predictions)
+✓ Presents a data story that is logical and easy to follow ✓ Data (images or report) from the machine learning task

-Presentation/Slides
-✓ Selected topic
-✓ Reason why they selected their topic
-✓ Description of their source of data
-✓ Questions they hope to answer with the data
-✓ Description of the data exploration phase of the project ✓ Description of the analysis phase of the project
-✓ Technologies, languages, tools, and algorithms used throughout the project ✓ Result of analysis
-✓ Recommendation for future analysis
-✓ Anything the team would have done differently